-Community Development Block Grant - Disaster Recovery (CDBG-DR)
+About Community Development Block Grant - Disaster Recovery (CDBG-DR)

-The City of San Marcos has been awarded $33,794,000 through the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant - Disaster Recovery Program (CDBG-DR) following significant flooding in May and October 2015.
-This website is all about the actions the City is taking using the funding from HUD.
+The City of San Marcos received an award of $33.7 million through the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant - Disaster Recovery Program (CDBG-DR) to assist with recovery efforts following the significant flooding described above.

 HUD regulations required that the City of San Marcos to develop an Action Plan to outline how the CDBG-DR funds would be utilized.
 For a detailed summary of the Action Plan including the public participation elements and related City Council review of the Plan click here.

 Para Español escoja "Select Language, Spanish" en la esquina superior derecha de esta página

 Haga Clic Aquí Para Obtener Información Sobre Cómo Leer Esta Página en Español